Posterior contraction of the population polytope in finite admixture models: Inequalities for the Hausdorff distance

-The following contraction result guarantees that as marginal densities of $\SSn$ get closer in total variation distance metric (or Hellinger metric), so do the corresponding population polytopes in Hausdorff metric (or minimum matching metric).
-This gives a lower bound for the Hellinger information defined by Eq.~\eqref{Eqn-H}, because $h$ is related to $V$ via inequality $h \geq V$.
+The following results guarantee that as marginal densities of $\SS _{[n]}$ get closer in total variation distance metric (or Hellinger metric), so do the corresponding population polytopes in Hausdorff metric (or minimum matching metric).
+This gives a lower bound for the Hellinger information defined by Equation \eqref{Eqn-H}, because $h$ is related to $V$ via inequality $h \geq V$.